alliteracio/Copilot-Extension/README.md

 4. **Configure Your Client**

-   - Send requests to the service endpoints as described above.
-   - For the `POST /` endpoint, include your GitHub token in the `X-Github-Token` header and the Copilot chat payload in the request body.
+   Modify the `POST /` endpoint, keep your GitHub token in the `X-Github-Token` header and modify the Copilot chat payload in the request body.

 ## Requirements